-- 3) All homework in this course must be properly documented.
-It is likely that you might receive help from your classmates just simply document it.
-Information from the course textbooks (equations and outlines of procedures), class notes, or me is considered immediately available to all students and need not be acknowledged or documented.
-YOU ARE REQUIRED TO ACKNOWLEDGE AND DOCUMENT ALL OTHER ASSISTANCE AND REFERENCES USED.
-Documentation will be accomplished in accordance with any manual for writing, footnote or endnote, for papers, but for written homework, just place the documentation right at the point you received help using who and what assistance. - b.
-Assigned readings: Doing the assigned reading prior to class will help you to understand the material presented during the instruction and will fill in gaps for things we do not cover (I will not cover everything).
-It will also make you more familiar with terms and concepts to be covered.
-Reading the assignment prior to attending class will enhance your ability to learn! - 10.
-There may be opportunities to earn bonus points for additional work on problem sets, exams, or for completion of other optional assignments.
+- 13. There may be opportunities to earn bonus points for additional work on problem sets, exams, or for completion of other optional assignments.
 Opportunities for bonus points will be clearly identified by me and announced in class.
-Make use of these opportunities to extend your learning! - 11.
+Make use of these opportunities to extend your learning! - 14.
 Professional Practice.
 During this semester, a portion of your grade in this course (10%) will be derived from a level of professional practice expectations.
-These expectations include a professional demeanor and work ethic (attitude), consistent daily preparation (assignment reading, appropriate materials brought to class, homework completed on time, etc.), commitment to learning and fulfilling obligations (attendance, on time), and being engaged in class activities (participation). - 12.
+These expectations include a professional demeanor and work ethic (attitude), consistent daily preparation (assignment reading, appropriate materials brought to class, homework completed on time, etc.), commitment to learning and fulfilling obligations (attendance, on time), and being engaged in class activities (participation). - 15.
 Academic Misconduct: Plagiarism of homework and cheating on examinations will be interpreted as academic misconduct and will not be tolerated.
 Please refer to the University of Texas at Tyler current Undergraduate Catalog for academic policies and Manual of policies and Procedures for Student Affairs (MOPPS, Chapter 8) regarding academic integrity, cheating, and plagiarism.
 Academic dishonesty will not be tolerated.
-Ignorance of the rules and policies provides no protection from the consequences. - 13.
+Ignorance of the rules and policies provides no protection from the consequences. - 16.
 Students Rights and Responsibilities.
 To know and understand the policies that affect your rights and responsibilities as a student at UT Tyler, please follow this link: